evilkiwi/astar/README.md

 console.log(path);
 ```

-The library is immutable/side-effect free, and the grid reference won't be changed when search.
+The library is immutable/side-effect free, and the grid reference won't be changed when searched.